-TABLE VI: System calls with WCET which can be refined to a lower value with information on the application
+Table 7.5: System calls with WCET which can be refined to a lower value with information on the application

-2) Impact of pipeline flushes compared to cache evictions: A real-time application running on top of an RTOS introduces overhead due to supervisory code from the OS.
+7.5.2 Impact of pipeline flushes compared to cache evictions

+A real-time application running on top of an RTOS introduces overhead due to supervisory code from the OS.
 This overhead includes both the execution time of OS code and the impact on hardware due to context switching between OS code and application code.
 In this work, we mainly focus on the effect on caches.
 This is because of the significant overhead due to cache misses.
-In Table VII, we show the impact on hardware pipeline and caches due to interruptions from system calls and ISRs, as a fraction of the estimated WCRT of each application task.
+In Table 7.6, we show the impact on hardware pipeline and caches due to interruptions from system calls and ISRs, as a fraction of the estimated WCRT of each application task.
 The impact on hardware due to OS overhead is around 2-6% of the total estimated WCRT in our robotic application.

-Task Estimated WCRT (cycle) Pipeline cost (cycle) Cache eviction cost (cycle)
+Task Estimated WCRT Pipeline cost Cache eviction cost

+(cycle) (cycle) (cycle)

 balance 604329 4200 25900

 navigation 16769164 65660 410760

 remote 671051 4480 33040

-TABLE VII: Impact on pipeline and caches (in CPU cycles) due to OS overhead
+Table 7.6: Impact on pipeline and caches (in CPU cycles) due to OS overhead